openstream/woocommerce-runmyaccounts/README.md

 * Create an invoice, if client does not register on checkout page, does not work.

 ## Changelog
+### 1.3.2
+* Bug Fix - added delete a missing option group when plugin will be de-installed
+* Compatibility - tested with WordPress 5.3.2 and WooCommerce 3.9.1
+* Compatibility - pre-tested with WooCommerce 4.0.0 Beta

 ### 1.3.1
 * Bug Fix - opened the wrong settings page when activating the plugin for the very first time